I don’t suffer from gear lust, but if you put a midi controller in front of me at the right price, I’m adding it to my arsenal.

 2) Mod & Pitch Wheel: I know, it’s a mini controller, but having these two features could of really put this unit over the top.
 Even if they built in a cheap pitch/mod strip, that would have done the trick.

 Who this controller is for

-This mid keyboard is perfect for the person he moves around a lot or likes the flexibility of being able to work on the go.
-I like to toss this puppy in the backpack along with my macbook and head off to Starbucks, the park, friends house etc.
+This midi keyboard is perfect for the person who moves around a lot or likes the flexibility of being able to work on the go.
+I like to toss this puppy in the backpack along with my MacBook and head off to Starbucks, the park, a friend’s house etc.

 Who this controller isn’t for

 Those looking for grade “A” stability for a cheap price.
-The producers likes hammering the life out of their keys.
+The producers who like hammering the life out of their keys.
 Composers expecting a good feel from the keys.
 They aren’t full size (width).

 I hope this review has brought some things into perspective.
 If you’re using any mini midi controllers let me know which models, and what you think about them.